m5stack/M5Unit-GESTURE/README.md

 ## Overview

-Library for UnitHUB using M5UnitUnified.
+Library for UnitHUB using [M5UnitUnified](https://github.com/m5stack/M5UnitUnified).

-The M5UnitUnified version of the library is located under [src/unit](src/unit).
-M5UnitUnfied has a unified API and can control multiple units via PaHub, etc.
+M5UnitUnified is a library for unified handling of various M5 units products.

 ### SKU:U127